sefeng211/vim-pastebins/README.md

 Vim PasteBins
 =============
-A vim plugin that helps you to use pastebin services.
+A vim plugin that helps you to use pastebin services, inspired by [webpaste.el](https://github.com/etu/webpaste.el).

 Requirement
 -----------